This blog post was updated on May 27, 2022.

-As we are officially about to kick off summer, we’re cleaning out our pallet and sensitizing our noses for one of our favorite summer activities: wine tasting.
-Come with us, as we take you around America, making frequent stops to enjoy the nectar of the gods in some of the most pristine corners of the country.
+As we are officially about to kick off summer, we’re cleaning out our palate and sensitizing our noses for one of our favorite summer activities: wine tasting!
+So come with us and as we take you around America, making frequent stops to enjoy the nectar of the gods in some of the most pristine corners of the country.

 Northwest: Washington Wine Country

 With over 240 wineries in the southern-central part of Washington State, there’s sure to be a perfect bottle for you here.
 The rolling hills and farmlands of this area lend it a laid-back vibe and it’s perfect for the wine taster who also loves adventure: there are tons of hiking trails and mountain biking paths, as well as water activities.
 If small-town friendliness and farm fresh cuisine sound like the perfect pairing with your favorite Syrah, then Washington Wine Country beckons!